ecofriendly homestead

 We have a list of flowers and herbs that need cold stratification, along with the length of time that they need to be exposed to cold air and when to plant them in our extensive guide here.

-9. chop and drop to return nutrients to the earth
+9. Chop and drop to return nutrients to the earth

 As you harvest crops and cut back spent plants, implement a chop and drop system to nourish the soil and return the plants nutrients back into the earth.